agreenville/BIOL3009/README.md

 ## 4. Tag images on Wildlife Insights

+This is one of the main steps that students will do.
+Identifying animals in the images!

 See [tutorials](https://www.wildlifeinsights.org/get-started)

 ## 5. Wildlife Insights downloads to CamTrapR

 `WI_CamTrapR.R` - example script to take a data export from Wildlife Insights to be compatible with the R package CamTrapR.

+Once all images are processed, staff will download the data from Wildlife Insights so students can use the above script to process it.

 ## Additional scripts